zhangjinshui-nerveee/nerveee_old/content/project/Totem-Pole PFC rectifier/index.md

 The initial design is based on the SiC MOSFETs, C3m0075120k from Wolf Speed Co.
 Surprisingly, the process went really well.
 It took me three months to build this prototype.
 <img src = "Converter.jpg" width = "70%">
+This prototype integrated the controller *TMS320FS28377-D*, the sampling circuit, and all other necessary parts.
+The overall efficiency attained 98.1%, and the power factor reached 100%.

 # Plan